mystic-finance/Stellar-RFQ/docs/TECHNICAL_ARCHITECTURE.md

 # 3. Contract Overview

-The protocol's on-chain logic is split across the Soroban contracts below, each given with its key functions.
+The protocol's on-chain logic is split across the Soroban contracts below.

 ## 3.1 Settlement Contract